Contrasting Unifi (NYSE:UFI) and Gladstone Capital (NASDAQ:GLAD)

-Unifi (NYSE:UFI – Get Rating) and Gladstone Capital (NASDAQ:GLAD – Get Rating) are both small-cap industrial products companies, but which is the better business?
-We will compare the two companies based on the strength of their valuation, earnings, institutional ownership, profitability, dividends, risk and analyst recommendations.
+Unifi (NYSE:UFI – Get Rating) and Gladstone Capital (NASDAQ:GLAD – Get Rating) are both small-cap industrial products companies, but which is the superior stock?
+We will compare the two companies based on the strength of their risk, valuation, analyst recommendations, earnings, profitability, institutional ownership and dividends.

 Valuation and Earnings

-This table compares Unifi and Gladstone Capital’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Unifi and Gladstone Capital’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue